 TCL offers a selection of quality programs of study in Health Sciences.
 In each curriculum, the programs of study include general education and Health Sciences courses.
 Each Health Sciences course builds on the previous course; therefore, Health Sciences courses must be taken in sequence.
-Prospective students must first attend a Health Sciences information session.
-Dates and times are available online at ww.tcl.edu.
+Students can review program requirements and expectations at TCL.edu